 It wasn't until the passageway was sealed and Harry was well inside, that Harry heard her say, "Wait a minute, come back here and let me have a look at you."
 Harry realized that he still shimmered with near invisibility.
 As far as the Fat Lady knew, she had just opened up for a ghost.

 Harry bounded up the dormitory stairs with practiced familiarity.
-At the upper landing, Harry began to exercise more caution.
+At his dormitory door Harry began to exercise more caution.
 He knew he was in this room sleeping and he couldn't afford to wake himself up.
 "This is mental," thought Harry.
-Harry took out his wand and focused, "Muffliato," he thought.
+He took out his wand and focused his thoughts.
+"Muffliato."
 The world dulled around him.
 He headed for the trunk at the foot of his bed.
 Harry promised himself that if the trunk had been rifled, he would head straight back to the Headmaster's office.
 Time was growing short.
 The trunk was locked.
 The key was...where was the key?
-Harry billowed the cloak over the top of the trunk, aimed his wand and concentrated "Alohamora".
+Harry billowed the cloak over the top of the trunk, aimed his wand and concentrated "Alohamora."
 There was a soft click and Harry threw open the lid.
 His belongings were in fair order.
-He'd made it in time.
+"I made it in time," he thought gratefully.